FreedomBen/breakout71/Readme.md

 - controller support on web/mobile
 - webgl rendering
 - enable export of gameplay capture in webview
+- endgame histograms could work as filters, when you hover a bar, all other histograms would show the stats of those runs only, without changing reference of categories

 Some extra levels wouldn't hurt